 THE NATURE OF COUNSELLING

-Counselling involves the formation of professional relationships based on ethical values and principles.
+Counselling involves the formation of professional relationships based on counselling values and ethical practice.
 Counsellors seek to assist clients to increase their understanding of themselves and their relationships with others, to develop more resourceful ways of living, and to bring about change in their lives.
 Counselling includes relationships formed with individuals, couples, families, groups, communities and organisations.

 All affiliated organisations and members of the EAC are expected to use this Charter to help develop the profession of counselling where they practice.